daveclinton/my-personal-site/about/index.md

 My first role in tech was at [Paperspace](https://blog.paperspace.com/author/david-clinton/) **now acquired by Digital Ocean**, where I spent a year building machine learning projects and sometimes wrote technical documentation that made it less of a punishment for tech savvy people to read.

-After that, I joined [Untapped Global](https://untapped-global.com/) as a React Engineer.
+After that, I joined [Untapped Global](https://untapped-global.com/) as a Frontend Engineer.
 I spent three years helping build an investment platform used by high net worth individuals.
 Think money meets dashboards meets a lot of late nights.

 These days, I’ve taken the consulting route and worked with a handful of interesting teams: